DataDog/terraform-provider-datadog/docs/resources/security_monitoring_default_rule.md

 ## Importing

-Default rules need to be imported before applying.
+Default rules need to be imported using their ID before applying.

 ```hcl
 resource "datadog_security_monitoring_default_rule" "adefaultrule" {